MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

 1. In the categories on the left, choose **General**, and then choose the **Text File** template.
 In the **Name** text box, enter `.editorconfig` and then choose **Add**.

-   An .editorconfig file is added to Solution Explorer, and it opens in the editor.
+   An .editorconfig file appears in Solution Explorer, and it opens in the editor.

    ![.editorconfig file in Solution Explorer](media/editorconfig-in-solution-explorer.png)